Sophie-Williams/AutoBotnet/SPEC.md

 Chunk size: 128x128 tiles of procedurally generated terrain containing map artifacts that will be described later

+### Resources

+#### Energy

+There's energy "NRG" in large but finite quantities that comes from energy drilling areas on the map.
+This energy is pure and has no environemental concerns, as it is easy to extract.

+#### Building

+Once you have energy, you use the energy to power your robot to reach a resource mine.

+Resources are (WIP):

+- NRG (aforementioned pure energy)
+- Iron
+- Coal
+- (Iron + Coal) = Steel
+- Oil (Used as cheap power)
+- Ethanol (More expensive but cleaner power)
+- Electric batteries (These are rechargeable).
+They are made in factories
+- Nuclear fuel cell (Obviously very efficient but also highly toxic).
+Requires uranium refineries.
+Developed in advanced factories
+- Thermonuclear energy cell (Requires advanced research labs).
+Very expensive to make.

+How it works:

+You get energy, then you visit a mine and mine some iron in ore form.
+Then you mine some coal, and use your free factory that you are given at spawn time to create steel and build more robots.
+These robots can run on NRG, which is even more advanced than thermonuclear energy.
+It's basically some mystical magic energy that can only power robots for now.

+Once you have more robots, you mine more resources and build even more robots.
+However, you will be bottlenecked by your factory, so you build more factories (Yay Factorio!).
+Now you can mine other resources like oil and coal.
+Once you have a lot of coal, you can use your metal to build a fossil-fuel power plant, which generates electric power.
+You need to build electric batteries to store this power.

+There are more advanced ship classes that can be built in higher level factories.
+Factories can be leveled up with NRG, fuel (coal/oil/electricity), etc. and higher level factories can build different classes of ships that have swappable cores that can hold more resources or have more attack power.

+Finally, now you have lots of powerful ships.
+You can build refineries that can be used to get Ethanol from a corn farm or some other crazy thing.
+Then you can even level up refineries and build research labs, which require funding (yeah, scientists) and a steady supply of fuel and metal and other resources to research things.
+Researching gives you research XP points, and eventually you will discover nuclear energy.

+And so on.

 ## technical details

 (.NET Core) Server providing dual websockets/rest api